jfroelich/rss-reader/src/app/objects/entry.md

 * I feel like this should eventually be renamed, entry is too abstract of a name
 * in entry_sanitize, now that filter_unprintable_characters exists, I want to also filter such characters from input strings like author/title/etc. However it overlaps with the call to string.filter_control_characters here.
 There is some redundant work going on.
 Also, in a sense, string.filter_control_characters is now inaccurate.
 What I want is one function that strips binary characters except important ones, and then a second function that replaces or removes certain important binary characters (e.g. remove line breaks from author string).
 Something like 'string_replace_formatting_characters'.
+* The append/peek url string list stuff, maybe move it to url_string_list helper? it would be shared by feed and entry?